MWC19 Los Angeles – GSMA RCS Business Messaging Awareness Lab #27

 Pedro Andrade is Head of New Product Development at WIT Software.
 He has been managing several projects for mobile operators in the chatbots business, being responsible to deliver new solutions to this market, in areas like customer service, enterprise productivity and conversational commerce.

-Carlos Aragón is the Senior Director of Marketing, Business Mobility at Mavenir.
-He has extensive experience with real time communications, mobile and fixed-line Unified Communication (UC) services, UC as a Service and WebRTC as well as in-depth knowledge of related user experience fields such as video production and animation.
+Carlos Aragon is Sr. Director of Business Mobility Solutions Marketing at Mavenir.
+He has extensive experience with real-time communications, mobile and fixed-line Unified Communication (UC) services, UC as a Service and WebRTC as well as in-depth knowledge of related user experience fields such as video production and animation.

 Carlos has two decades of experience in telecommunications, starting his career in a technical support engineering role for Ericsson; supporting 2G/3G switching, intelligent networks and GPRS.
-In 2000 he joined Nortel, where he held pre-sales and global product marketing responsibilities for Wireless Packet Core, IMS and Multimedia Applications.
-In 2010 Carlos transferred to GENBAND as part of their Nortel acquisition (and then Ribbon Communications as part of their merger with Sonus Networks), where he owned the marketing of Cloud and Platform-as-a-Service offers.
-At the beginning of 2018, Carlos joined the Mavenir team to help mobile network operators provide innovative solutions for the enterprise of the future.
+In 2000 he joined Nortel, where he held pre-sales and global product marketing responsibilities for Wireless Packet Core and, later, Multimedia Applications.
+In 2010 Carlos transferred to GENBAND as part of their Nortel acquisition (and then Ribbon Communications as part of their merger with Sonus Networks), where he had marketing responsibilities for Cloud and Platform-as-a-Service offers.
+In 2018 Carlos joined the Mavenir team to help mobile network operators provide innovative solutions for the enterprise of the future.

 SVP of People, Zipwhip